aiyyer/aiyyer.github.io/Research.md

 | [The Origin and Structure of the Monsoon Onset Vortex](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2329297&HistoricalAwards=false) |

-# Equatorial  Waves & Hurricanes
+# Equatorial  Waves And Hurricanes
 ------------------------------------------------

 |Our work was supported by NASA grants:|